Israeli Strikes On Syria Kill At Least 14: State Media

 Nasser Kanani, spokesman for the Iranian foreign ministry, told a media briefing: "We strongly condemn this criminal attack by the Zionist regime on Syrian soil."

-Israeli raids on Syria surged after October 7, then eased somewhat after an April 1 Israeli strike hit the Iranian consular building in Damascus.
+Israeli raids on Syria surged after Hamas's October 7 attack on Israel sparked war in Gaza, then eased somewhat after an April 1 strike blamed on Israel hit the Iranian consular building in Damascus.

 In late August, several pro-Iranian fighters were killed in Syria's central Homs region in strikes attributed to Israel, the Observatory had said.

-Days later, the Israeli military said it killed an unspecified number of fighters belonging to Islamic Jihad in a strike in Syria near the Lebanese border.
+Days later, the Israeli military said it killed an unspecified number of fighters belonging to Hamas ally Islamic Jihad in a strike in Syria near the Lebanese border.

+The Syrian government's brutal suppression of a 2011 uprising triggered the conflict that has killed more than half a million people and drawn in foreign armies and jihadists.

+Iran-backed groups including Lebanon's powerful Hezbollah movement have bolstered President Bashar Al Assad's forces during Syria's civil war.

 Israeli raids on Syria have also sought to cut off Hezbollah supply routes to Lebanon.